DuckDB + Parquet vs Snowflake: A Real Cost Comparison

 - Raw data is stored as Parquet files on S3, GCS, or local storage

-- DuckDB queries those files directly, or you load them into an in-memory database for complex transformations
+- DuckDB queries those files directly, or loads them in-memory for complex transformations

 - dbt runs transformations and materializes clean Gold-layer tables as Parquet

-- BI tools connect via DuckDB or directly to the files
+- BI tools connect via DuckDB (ODBC/JDBC) or directly to Parquet files

-The result is a pipeline that can process hundreds of gigabytes in seconds, on a single machine, for roughly the cost of cloud storage.
+The result: a pipeline that processes hundreds of gigabytes in seconds, on a single machine, for roughly the cost of cloud storage.

 | Snowflake | DuckDB + Parquet | |